-The question is whether or not there is a rule or a statue that says the court cannot or should not order child support when the parents are living together.
+The question is whether or not there is a rule or a statute that says the court cannot or should not order child support when the parents are living together.

 |Scott Stewart:||Okay, so if they’re living together, then it doesn’t say that you are prohibited or that you cannot be ordered to pay child support, but the courts most often probably do not order child support when people are living together.
 Is that correct?|